MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-overview.md

    1. Verify prerequisites:

-      Prepare your on-premises environment for migration, including ensuring that it meets the prerequisites for migration, such as upgrading to the latest version of Business Central on-premises.
+      Prepare your on-premises environment for migration, which includes ensuring that it meets the prerequisites for migration, such as using GP 2015 or later.
 This step is crucial in ensuring that your environment is ready for the migration process.

-      To get started, go to [Prerequisites](cloud-migration-prerequisites.md).
+      To get started, go to [Prerequisites](cloud-migration-prerequisites-gp.md).
    1. Verify that data is in the best state possible to complete the migration:

       This step involves reviewing your data to ensure that it's clean, accurate, and in the best possible state for migration.